Learning how to create a social media content calendar template can be extremely beneficial for just about any business.

 Our recommendation is to make a new copy of this calendar every week – otherwise, it just gets a little bit crowded, especially if you’re posting daily, on more than one social media channel.

 Once you have your calendar all set up, you just need to update as you go along.
 This shouldn’t take more than 5-10 minutes a day.
+Once you’re done, you could also export this out to Google Calendar.
+If you’re looking for ways to export this to Google Calendar, we really like this comprehensive Google Calendar guide.

 - Who does this: Your social media manager, your community manager, or whoever else is managing your social channels – and that might as well be you.